Last Updated on March 24, 2021 by Shaun Snapp

 - The Senior Members of the Acquired Firm: They receive a handsome buyout as compensation.

-Despite promises on the part of the acquiring vendor, often the reality for integration does not change much after an acquisition.
+Despite promises on the part of the acquiring vendor, the reality for integration often does not change much after an acquisition.
 For example, many of these software vendors already had adapters that connected to Oracle ERP.
-However, the acquisitions allowed Oracle to increase the price of the acquired application because they became part of the “Oracle Suite.”
+However, the acquisitions allowed Oracle to increase the acquired application price because they became part of the “Oracle Suite.”

-As a result, companies that implemented ERP are essentially back where they started before the move to ERP, except now they rely more on external application development through commercial software rather than internal application development.
-While buying companies were sold on the idea that ERP would take a “blank sheet of paper” approach, to the present day companies still have complex landscapes with many applications that have separate databases and separate hardware and are interfaced, but not integrated—just like before the whole ERP trend began.
-Promises of a single integrated system simply never came about.
+As a result, companies that implemented ERP are essentially back where they started before moving to ERP.
+Now, they rely more on external application development through commercial software rather than internal application development.
+While buying companies were sold on the idea that ERP would take a “blank sheet of paper” approach, to the present day, companies still have complex landscapes with many applications that have separate databases and separate hardware and are interfaced, but not integrated—just like before the whole ERP trend began.
+Promises of a single integrated system never came about.

 One Size Fits All

-One of the original arguments used to sell ERP systems was that the standard functionality of the ERP system could be used “right out of the box.”
+One of the original arguments used to sell ERP systems was that the ERP system’s standard functionality could be used “right out of the box.”
 But as ERP systems are customized so regularly, this sales pitch has long since been forgotten.
 Not only was this assumption wrong, but it was also fabulously wrong.
 According to research by Mint Jutras, around 96 percent of respondents to a survey stated that they did moderate to extensive customization to their ERP systems.
-This has been my experience on projects as well, but I can say with confidence that most companies that purchased ERP systems had no idea they would eventually customize their ERP systems to the degree that they did.
+This has been my experience on projects as well.
+Still, I can confidently say that most companies that purchased ERP systems had no idea they would eventually customize their ERP systems to the degree that they did.

 I once had a defense contractor as a client.
 They discussed their interest in replacing a system that connected to the Department of Defense.
-At first, it seemed as if we could take the logic for the system and port it to SAP ERP.
-However, the more we analyzed the application, the more it became apparent that this application was so specialized and had taken so much time and effort to build that the best course of action was simply to keep the system but integrate it into SAP ERP.
+At first, it seemed as if we could take the system’s logic and port it to SAP ERP.
+However, the more we analyzed the application, the more it became apparent that this application was so specialized.
+It took so much time and effort to build that the best course of action was to keep the system but integrate it into SAP ERP.

-It looks much easier to decommission software when you do not personally use it and are not aware of everything that it does.
+It looks much easier to decommission software when you do not personally use it and are not aware of everything.
 Over the decades, many companies have gone through this identical process.
 Very little is written on the subject of system replacement errors, which led IT decision-makers to underestimate significantly the degree to which companies faced this issue of being unable to decommission systems that were performing essential tasks.
 And to overestimate how well the ERP implementations at other companies were faring.
-Companies bought ERP, often without knowing how specialized their applications were, and they ended up having to integrate many more systems to the ERP system than they had expected, as well as to customize their ERP systems more than they ever anticipated.
+Companies bought ERP, often without knowing how specialized their applications were.
+They ended up integrating many more systems to the ERP system than they had expected and customizing their ERP systems more than they ever anticipated.
 As a result, their ERP systems consumed a much higher percentage of their IT budgets than forecasted.

 All of the above happened, but to a much larger degree, on the Air Force’s Expeditionary Combat Support System (ECSS) initiative, a now-notorious program to take all of the Air Force’s support systems (two hundred and forty legacy systems) and move them to Oracle ERP, which we covered in the following article.